 See Related: Facts About the Berlin Wall

 Address: Theresienstraße 35a, 80333 München, Germany

 In total, there are over seven hundred exhibits on display in the museum.
-What would soon become a museum started in 1971, when Anette Brandhorst and her husband Udo Fritz Hermann started collecting arts.
+What would soon become a museum started in 1971, when Anette Brandhorst and her husband, Udo Fritz Hermann, started collecting art.

-Unfortunately, Anette died in 1999 of a cancerous infection, and Udo, her husband, decided to donate their collections to the remarkable Bavaria State on the condition that the state would provide a home to the exhibits.
+Unfortunately, Anette died in 1999 of a cancerous infection.
+Udo, her husband, donated their collections to the remarkable Bavaria State on the condition that the state would provide a home to the exhibits.
 The Sauerbruch Hutton architectural firm designed the museum’s structure.